Pablo Alborán

 Pablo Moreno de Alborán Ferrándiz (born 31 May 1989), popularly known as Pablo Alborán, is a Spanish musician, singer-songwriter and actor.
-Throughout his career, Alborán has released six studio albums.
-That year he released "Solamente Tú", the lead single from his 2011 self-titled debut album.
+Throughout his career, Alborán has released seven studio albums.
+He released "Solamente Tú", the lead single from his 2011 self-titled debut album.
 The track topped the charts in his home country for two consecutive weeks.
-The album debuted at number one, making Alborán the first solo artist to have a debut album to debut atop since 1998 in Spain.
+The album debuted at number one, making Alborán the first solo artist to have their debut album to debut atop since 1998 in Spain.
 Alborán was nominated for Best New Artist at the 12th Latin Grammy Awards.
-As of 2025, he has sold more than 4 million records worldwide.
+As of 2025, he has sold more than 4 million albums worldwide.

-Alborán's sophomore record Tanto (2012) spawned the number one singles "Quién" and "El Beso".
+Alborán's second record Tanto (2012) spawned the number one singles "Quién" and "El Beso".
 It received a Latin Grammy Award nomination for Album of the Year.
 His third studio album Terral (2014) spawned the chart-topping singles "Por Fin" and "Pasos de Cero" and received a Grammy Award nomination for Best Latin Pop Album.
 Alborán embarked on a huge concert tour Tour Terral, which visited Europe, North, and South America.
 Its respective live album Tres Noches en Las Ventas marked Alborán's second Album of the Year nomination.
 In 2017, Alborán released his fourth studio album Prometo to critical and commercial success.
 It spawned the singles "Saturno" and "No Vaya a Ser", among others.
 He released his fifth album Vértigo in 2020, followed by his sixth album La Cuarta Hoja in 2022.
-A seventh album, KM0 ("Kilometro cero"), is slated for release in late 2025.
+His seventh album, KM0 (Kilometro cero), was released in late 2025.

-Throughout his career, Alborán has won a Goya Award for Best Original Song, twelve LOS40 Music Awards, as well as nominations for four Grammy Awards and twenty-nine Latin Grammy Awards.
+Throughout his career, Alborán has won a Goya Award for Best Original Song, thirteen LOS40 Music Awards, as well as nominations for four Grammy Awards and thirty Latin Grammy Awards.